quintel/etmodel/app/views/pages/_whats_new_content.en.md

 ## Costs: update of charts and data export

-ETM contains new cost charts with clear catogories.
+The ETM contains new cost charts with clear catogories.
 The method of cost calculation has also been updated.
-ETM now explicitly calculates CAPEX, OPEX and fuel costs.
+The ETM now explicitly calculates CAPEX, OPEX and fuel costs.
 For all technologies these can be exported in the **[data export section](https://pro.energytransitionmodel.com/scenario/data/data_export/specifications-annual-costs)** of the ETM.
 For more details about cost calculations see the **[documentation](**https://docs.energytransitionmodel.com/main/cost-main-principles)**.

 -> ![](/assets/pages/whats_new/costs_en.png) <-